 March 5, 1814

 Outward manifestations of grief have changed in mourning rituals over the centuries.
 These days when we think of 19th century mourning, we tend to confuse elaborate Victorian rules of the 1860′s with the less rigid mourning etiquette of the earlier 19th century.
 Mourning fashions during the Regency Period are fully described in Dressing for Mourning in the Regency on the Jane Austen Centre’s website.
-Only the wealthy could afford the specially made fashionable mourning outfits shown in the fashion plates featured in Ackermann’s Repository or La Belle Assemblee, but the rising popularity of fashion magazines meant that the details of dress quickly (more…)
+Only the wealthy could afford the specially made fashionable mourning outfits shown in the fashion plates featured in Ackermann’s Repository or La Belle Assemblee, but the rising popularity of fashion (more…)

 If you could be swept back in time two hundred years ago to have a cup of tea with Jane Austen, what would you ask her?
 Any question.
 No bars held.
 If I had the courage, I might ask her how did she become so wise in the ways of human nature and love?
 Or, did she intend to craft stories to entertain, or to enlighten?